sanjayalwani/cli_wordle/README.md

 ## How do I run this?

-If you want to change the application, run `make` to build the application again.
+Run `make` to build the application and execute it by entering `./main` in your terminal.

 Requires `sqlite3` to be installed on your system.